 Concerns about the appropriate balance between work and family life have intensified as growth in female labour market participation has been accompanied by falling fertility and the prospect of an ageing population.
 The importance of this area for policy has led to a growing body of research.
 The concept of work-life conflict addresses the tensions and trade-offs that may be associated with combining paid work with other interests, primarily ‘family’.

 There are substantial differences between countries in ‘family-friendly’ policies such as the availability of parental leave, the right to flexible working arrangements, and the costs and coverage of childcare provision.
 Drawing on the European Social Survey, Dr Emma Calvert and Dr Fran McGinnity (ESRI, Dublin) investigated the relationship between work-life conflict and social inequality in Western Europe.

 The research draws on the debates concerning time-use, which suggest that there is an inverse relationship between a lack of time and income poverty.
 Is being too busy the positive and privileged position of high status professionals?
 The analysis explores whether this is also true of work-life conflict and how countries differ.
-A short ESRI research bulletin is available here and the journal article can be accessed here.
+A short ESRI research bulletin is available here.